Jenkins Commission (UK): The commission

 The commission reported in September 1998 and suggested the alternative vote top-up or AV+ system, which would directly elect some MPs by the alternative vote, with a number of additional members elected from top up lists similarly to Mixed-member proportional representation.
-A single transferable vote system was considered by the commission, but rejected on the grounds that it would require massive constituencies of around 350,000 electors resulting in an oppressive degree of choice (i.e. too many candidates to choose from).
+The commission considered a single transferable vote system but rejected it because it would require massive constituencies of around 350,000 electors resulting in an oppressive degree of choice (i.e. too many candidates to choose from).
 Also, they described the counting of votes in STV as "incontestably opaque" and argued that different counting systems could produce different results.
 Finally, Jenkins rejected STV because it was a different system from those used in European and devolved parliaments, as well as the London Assembly.

 Actions taken from the commission

-No action was taken to change the electoral system.
+No action was taken by the Labour government to change the electoral system.

-Manifesto promises

-Labour's manifesto in 1997 had stated its original position as:

-By 2001, however, following the Jenkins Commission, the Labour manifesto now stated:

-And in the 2005 manifesto, reference to the Jenkins Report itself (Jenkins had died in 2003) was dropped:

-In the 2010 manifesto, Labour promised a referendum on a pure AV system, which had been rejected by the Jenkins commission due to it not offering broad proportionality.
-(The Jenkins commission had also taken the view that such a minor change would not merit a referendum.)

 After the 2010 election, with a hung parliament, and the Liberal Democrats potentially holding the balance of power, AV+ was again the subject of discussion, as a potential part of a coalition deal.
 However, the eventual coalition's deal – between the Liberal Democrats and the Conservatives – specified that there would be a referendum on "the introduction of the Alternative Vote".
 This was confirmed in February 2011, when the referendum on AV (not AV+) was approved by Parliament.